-There have many, many film, television, and stage adaptations of Louisa May Alcott’s Civil War-set saga about four Massachusetts sisters who are rich in love and poor in cash–it’s a YA novel with which I’m plainly obsessed–but this is the most ravishing and the first that does not betray the intense feminism of its author.
-Directed by mumblemouth millennial Greta Gerwig (cue my trepidation), it boasts an intensely good cast including Soirse Ronan as stalwart Jo, Meryl Streep putting her mugging to good use for a change as drolly disapproving Aunt March, Timotheeee Chalomet very right (if too slight) as Laurie, and Florence Pugh, channeling the authentically big emotions of her Midsommar character to animate Amy, the most bedazzled and entitled of the March girls.
-(Laura Dern is too Modern Millie for the Marnie of my dreams, but I’ve always been immune to her Lynchian charms.)
+There have many, many film, television, and stage adaptations of Louisa May Alcott’s Civil War-set saga about four Massachusetts sisters who are rich in love and poor in cash, but this is the most ravishing and the first that does not betray the intense feminism of its author.
+Directed by mumblemouth millennial Greta Gerwig (cue my trepidation), it boasts an intensely good cast including Soirse Ronan as stalwart Jo, Meryl Streep mugging to unusually good effect as drolly disapproving Aunt March, Timotheeee Chalomet very right if too slight as Laurie, and Florence Pugh, channeling the authentically big emotions of Midsommar to animate Amy, the most bedazzled and entitled of the March girls.
+(Laura Dern is too Modern Millie for the Marnie of my dreams, but I’m immune to her Lynchian charms.)

-Make no mistake.
-This adaption is beautifully plated and well-heeled –the cinematography, costume, and production design as painterly as an Ivory-Merchant–but far less conventional than its predecessors.
-These little women live unsequentially, for example, which neatly solves the problem of how to tuck their many chapters into two hours.
-And sly nods abound to the compromises Alcott was willing to make for her characters but not herself.
-Not for nothing does Jo say what Alcott often did–“I’d rather be a free spinster rowing her own canoe”–though it’s a line the author never dared grant her stand-in, since selling her family’s story required filing down its edges.
-The ending frames this fact brilliantly ambiguously: An array of happy tableaus —all amber waves of grain and golden rays of light and every Jill with her Jack—haunted by a final spectre of Jo sola at the printers, clutching a volume of Little Women for dear life and in decidedly darker light.
-Thus the book’s warmth and wit is captured along with Alcott’s underlying message that a traditional happy ending for women has always precluded economic and creative freedom.
+This adaption is as well heeled and plated as an Ivory-Merchant but it’s far less conventional than prior adaptations of this YA novel with which I’m plainly obsessed.
+These little women’s stories are told unsequentially, for example, which neatly solves the problem of how to tuck their many chapters into two hours.
+And sly nods abound to the compromises Alcott made for her characters but not herself.
+Not for nothing does this Jo mouth Alcott’s most oft-quoted line–“I’d rather be a free spinster rowing her own canoe”–though it’s one the author never actuallygave for her literary stand-in, since selling her family’s story required filing down its edges.
+The ending frames this fact brilliantly ambiguously.
+An array of happy tableaus —amber waves of grain, every Jill with her Jack—haunted by a final spectre of Jo sola at the printers, clutching a volume of Little Women for dear life and in decidedly darker light.
+Thus the book’s warmth and wit is captured along with Alcott’s underlying conviction that a traditional happy ending for women has always precluded economic and creative freedom.